Othernet-Project/bottle-streamline/docs/source/rendering_templates.rst

 ---------------------------------------------

 The rendering function is invoked by passing the template name as first positional argument, and template context as second.
-The result is then stored in ``self.body`` so that it can be returned as response body.
+The function returns the rendered template as a string or an iterable of strings.
 This is done in the ``render_template()`` method.
 You can customize the behavior by overloading this method.
-Keep in mind, though, that you *must* assign the result to ``self.body``.